Frog Jump, Crockett County, Tennessee

 Frog Jump is an unincorporated community in Crockett County, Tennessee, United States.
 The community lies along a rural stretch of State Route 88 between Halls to the west and Maury City to the east.
 The community's name is believed to be a humorous reference to its small size, namely that it's small enough for a frog to jump over in a single hop.

+Civil Air Patrol

+Frog Jump is home to SER-TN-300 (Frog Jump Composite Squadron), a Civil Air Patrol squadron that meets weekly on Wednesday nights 6:00 P.M. to 8:00 P.M. at Archer's Chapel Church, on Archer's Chapel Rd.
+As of July 31st, 2026 the unit consists of 32 cadet members, and 12 senior members, which bring the total to 44 members.
+The squadron has been active since 2007, and has been at its current meeting place since 2022.